Somalia blasts kill seven near presidential palace

 “He was lightly wounded but several of his security guards were killed in the blast,” said Fahiye.

-A Shabaab statement said the group´s "martyrdom operation" had targeted "a security checkpoint that used to protect the presidential palace."
+A Shabaab statement said the Islamist group’s “martyrdom operation” had targeted “a security checkpoint that used to protect the presidential palace.”

 The group has vowed to topple the internationally-backed government.